What to expect from and during the OCD-UK online support group meetings

 - You are welcome to share your webcam or remain with audio only.
-But we do encourage all users to be on camera to help facilitate a better meeting experience.

 - If you wish to say something during the meeting you can click the ‘raise hand’ icon and the meeting host will come to you when the current person speaking finishes.

 - When you first login to the meeting, on the participant list you can rename yourself to use an alias if you prefer.